-- Paid advertising: Whenever paid advertising appears in a University publication, the publication becomes exempt from the requirements of the Administrative Code and the Division of Purchase and Contract.
-However, prudent purchasing procedures must be followed and the purchase is still guided by the University’s purchasing program.
+- Paid advertising: Whenever paid advertising appears in a university publication, the publication becomes exempt from the requirements of the Administrative Code and the Division of Purchase and Contract.
+However, prudent purchasing procedures must be followed and the purchase is still guided by the university’s procurement program.

 - Required specifications: Departments must provide the following information (a template can be provided to you):

 Item name: (examples: brochure, form, book, title, etc)

 Quantity: How many do you need?
 Will you pay for overages, if so, what percentage?

 You may ask for multiple quantities, if the final count is not known, and/or if budget is a factor.